kenmcgarry/DrugSideEffects/R/README.md

 + **Infer** a given side-effect to the biochemical pathways involved.
 Requires analysis of the drugs on-targets and especially off-targets.

-+ **Integrate** the various the sources of the disparate data in a coherent way.
-So far the system has been a series of isolated analyses, each important in its own right but lacking an overarching synthesis.
-The usual way in the literature is to generate a 'fingerprint' that integrates the presence or absence of a parameter using '1s' or '0s', a method that typically generates huge arrays.

 + **Comparison** with existing methods - might be problematic as not all the software is freely available.
 Maybe at least two will be necessary for an evaluation.
 So far I have evaluated the usefulness/accuracy of the system by checking if my top ten drugs have appeared in the literature as likely candidates for repurposing.
 The results so far support our method.

 ### completed